Real-time visibility, safety, and security for your GenAI-powered agents and applications

-Deploy generative AI in a safe and scalable way with active safety guardrails.
+Deploy generative AI applications and agents in a safe, secure, and scalable way with guardrails.

 Signed just this month, the California Age-Appropriate Design Code Act (“ADCA”) places responsibilities on businesses that provide a product or service likely to be accessed by children.
 The law will be adopted on July 1, 2024, placing new obligations that Trust & Safety teams should begin preparing for now.